 How to Care for Orphaned Baby Hamsters, Mice, Gerbils, and Rats

-get too much at once and end up with milk in their lungs.
+Alternatively, a small syringe without a needle attached works very well for nursing as long as you’re very careful when pushing the plunger to give the baby more milk.
+In general, pushing out a small drop on the end and letting the baby lick it off is the best way to make sure they don’t get too much at once and end up with milk in their lungs.
 Syringes can generally be obtained from a veterinarian's office or from a pharmacy.
 Most pharmacies have the syringes on hand to hand out to patients and may be willing to sell or give you one for your rodents.

 The amount for feeding will also vary, but in smaller species may not be any more than three or four drops of milk per feeding.
 Pay attention to the way the babies eat and when their interest starts to wane, even if they keep nursing, they’re likely done.
-Also watch their bellies, and should they begin to get distended then stop feeding because they’ve definitely had enough and it could be harmful to give them more.
+Be sure to watch their bellies.
+Should they begin to get distended then stop feeding because they’ve definitely had enough and it could be harmful to give them more.

 At about a week old (may be a little more or less depending on the species) the babies will need a little more substance to their food.
-At this point you can begin giving them baby cereal meant for human babies with a little bit of milk replacer mixed in – rice, oatmeal, or mixed grains seem to work the best.
+At this point you can begin giving them baby cereal meant for human babies with a little bit of milk replacer mixed in; rice, oatmeal, or mixed grains seem to work the best.
 Rats may appreciate a little bit of meat-based sauce along with their meal, such as spaghetti sauce.
-As the baby’s teeth begin to develop, you can introduce grains and seeds from an adult rodent food, though you may need to soak it in water or milk replacer in the beginning.
+As the baby’s teeth begin to develop, you can introduce grains and seeds from an adult rodent food, though you may need to soak them in water or milk replacer in the beginning.
 Depending on the species, the babies can be weaned entirely on to adult food at around 3–4 weeks.

 Depending on the outside temperature, it is often a good idea to place a piece of light fabric over the top of the litter to keep additional heat in, though make sure it is set loosely so they still get fresh air.
 Whenever the cloth becomes soiled it can be changed out for a clean one, and the soiled cloth may be washed in warm water and mild soap to be re-used.

 Voiding and Cleaning

 To stimulate, place the baby belly-down on the palm of your hand (most people prefer to put a cloth down on their hand and place the baby on that) and gently rub its back end with a fingertip.
-Moistening the finger with warm water can sometimes help, but is unnecessary if the baby goes just fine without the additional stimulation, and it’s safer to keep the baby as dry as possible.
+Moistening the finger with warm water can sometimes help, but is unnecessary if the baby goes just fine without the additional stimulation.
+It is safer to keep the baby as dry as possible.